Bundling on Amazon is the way to create unique product options on Amazon.

 - do your bullet points state the benefits as well as the features?

-- is the description optimised with key words and appropriately formatted?
+- is the description optimized with keywords and appropriately formatted?

 - have you included back-end keywords?